galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 To make sure that everything overlaps the same region we'll re-run screen.seqs to get sequences that start at or before position 1968 and end at or after position 11550.
-We'll also set the maximum homopolymer length to 8 since there's nothing in the database with a stretch of 9 or more of the same base in a row (this also could have been done in the first execution of screen.seqs above).
+We'll also set the maximum homopolymer length to 8 (`maxhomop` parameter) since there's nothing in the database with a stretch of 9 or more of the same base in a row (this also could have been done in the first execution of `screen.seqs` above).

 > ### {% icon hands_on %} Hands-on: Remove poorly aligned sequences
 >